opentaps/open-climate-investing/book/New-Asset-Classes.md

 How will this change over time?
 Renewable energy is so big and mainstream now, there is too much of it at peak hours (duck curve.)
 Will incentives such as net metering still be around?
 Will utilities change their tariff rates to time of use so that peak renewable generation is worth less?

-Obsolence risk: This is the counterpart to market risk.
+Obsolescence risk: This is the counterpart to market risk.
 Certain types of carbon credits have fallen out of favor and lost value over time.
 For example, renewable energy was a dominant part of the market, but the falling prices of renewables have made carbon credits unnecessary for supporting them.
 As a result, existing carbon credits from projects issued years ago have fallen in value.
 Are they any less valid now that new renewable energy projects are no longer eligible for carbon credits?
 That's an interesting debate, but unlikely to help the holders of the credits.

 Regulatory risk: Will compliance programs continue to accept your technology and project type?
 Will net metering be repealed?
 Will you be able to get permits for rolling out the projects?